 (Author of The Bulb-o-licious Garden)

-Carolina allspice is another shade-loving shrub that not only adds interest with its reddish-purple flowers, but this shrub also emits a pleasant spicy aroma.
+- Carolina allspice – Carolina allspice is a shade-loving shrub that not only adds interest with its reddish-purple flowers, but this shrub also emits a pleasant spicy aroma.

-If fragrance is what you’re after than gardenias are definitely for you, provided that you reside in a warmer climate that is.
+- Gardenia – If fragrance is what you’re after then gardenias are definitely for you, provided that you reside in a warmer climate that is.
 Gardenias thrive in light shade and moist soil.
 They are evergreen, which will provide year-round interest, but it’s their intensely fragrant, white flowers that really steal the show.

-A rather large shrub but highly fragrant and exceptional for shade, is the Witch hazel.
+- Witch hazel – A rather large shrub but highly fragrant and exceptional for shade, is the witch hazel.
 This shade lover produces lovely yellow flowers in spring.